Linear subspace: Example II

-In general, any subset of the real coordinate space Rn that is defined by a system of homogeneous linear equations will yield a subspace.
+In general, any subset of the real coordinate space Rn that is defined by a homogeneous system of linear equations will yield a subspace.

 (The equation in example I was z = 0, and the equation in example II was x = y.)

 Example III

 Again take the field to be R, but now let the vector space V be the set RR of all functions from R to R.

 Let C(R) be the subset consisting of continuous functions.

 Then C(R) is a subspace of RR.